 What's the best web hosting service for beginners?

-We recommend starting with GoDaddy.
+We recommend starting with Hostinger.
 It offers domain registration, shared web hosting, website building, and content creation tools all under one roof.
 You can also scale plans up or down, or subscribe to extras and add-ons when needed.

 Is free web hosting good for beginners?

 Free web hosting typically comes with caveats, such as forced advertisements or data mishandling risks.
 We recommend getting a free trial with a reputable premium hosting service instead, or just signing up for a plan with a money-back guarantee if you’re unsure about a financial commitment right off the bat.
+We recommend Wix or WordPress.com for beginners to try out free web hosting.

 Does Google offer free web hosting?

 Google offers a cloud hosting platform with free starting credits for new users.
 However, it requires a lot of technical setup and isn’t a practical choice for beginners.
-It’s also not a free option forever; it's just some initial credits to help you test-drive your app.
+It’s also not a free option forever; it's just a set of initial credits to help you test-drive your app.
 There’s also a rather barebones platform called Google Sites that lets you build a website for free, but you’ll still need to pay for a domain name, and you’ll miss out on any serious marketing or optimization tools.

 [1] FTC Finalizes Order with GoDaddy over Data Security Failures | Federal Trade Commission